roatienza/deep-text-recognition-benchmark/README.md

 ViTSTR-Tiny using rand augment

 It is recommended to use more workers (eg from default of `4`, use `32` instead) since the data augmentation process is CPU intensive.
 In determining the number of workers, a simple rule of thumb to follow is it can be set to a value between 25% to 50% of the total number of CPU cores.
 For example, for a system with `64` CPU cores, the number of workers can be set to `32` to use 50% of all cores.
 For multi-GPU systems, the number of workers must be divided by the number of GPUs.
 For example, for `32` workers in a 4-GPU system, `--workers=8`.
 For convenience, simply use `--workers=-1`, 50% of all cores will be used.

-Transformers like large batch sizes.
-For ViTSTR, the performance improves with a large batch size (e.g. `1024`).

 Lastly, instead of using a constant learning rate, a cosine scheduler improves the performance of the model during training.

-Below is a sample configuration for a 4-GPU system.
+Below is a sample configuration for a 4-GPU system using batch size of `192`.

 ```
 python3 train.py --train_data data_lmdb_release/training